David has some interesting ideas and views about the happenings regarding computers and the internet.

 - Make sure to put a subject in.
 Believe it not, people sometimes leave the subject line blank.
 So either the e-mail comes with a blank subject line, meaning someone may not look at it or delete it, or, the e-mail comes in with the body of the e-mail filling up the subject line.
 Either case is not good.

-- Keep it short.
+- Keep it to the point.
 The subject line needs to be informative, but as short as possible.
 Choose the overall theme of what the e-mail is about and make that your subject.
-I frequently use one word as my subject line, because sometimes that's all that is needed.
+Don't type out an entire sentence, but don't make it just one word either.

 - Maintain proper grammar and punctuation.
 Don't treat the subject line as a sentence, so no need to put a period at the end.
 But capitalization, commas, and other required punctuation should be applied.
 Since it is a subject line, most words should be capitalized.

-Basically, keep the subject line short, to the point, but not so specific you give away what is being described in the body of the e-mail.
+Basically, keep the subject line short, to the point, but not so specific you fully describe what is being described in the body of the e-mail.
 Make sure to check the subject line for spelling or grammatical errors.
-Get the readers attention so they have no choice but to check your e-mail.
+Get the reader's attention so they have no choice but to check your e-mail.

 What to Put in the Body of an E-Mail